-FLL team members must be turning at least 9 years of age by Aug.
-29th in order to compete.
+FLL team members must have already turned at least 9 years of age by Jan 1st, 2018 in order to compete.
 Maximum age is 14.
 Team size is 5 to 10 members.

 Each team member must make every effort to attend each practice.
 All parents need to contribute in some facet.
 At a minimum, parents need to do their due diligence in making sure their child is coming to class prepared and doing their part.

 Additionally, each team requires some parents to be a part of the coaching team as coaches, mentors, and team helpers.
 The coaching team can be defined as the following:

 - Assistant Coach – must attend all team meetings, and contribute to the development of the team in and out of the studio.
 Coaches oversee that all team members are contributing and help drive the team to reach their self-defined goals.

 - Mentor – must attend team meetings, and own one or more specific roles.